derrickreimer/sequenced/README.md

 # Sequenced

-Sequenced is a simple Rails 3 engine that generates scoped sequential IDs for ActiveRecord models.
+Sequenced is a simple Rails 3 plugin that generates scoped sequential IDs for ActiveRecord models.
 The sequential ID does not replace the database primary key, but rather adds another way to retrieve the object within the scope of another attribute.